selbieh/react-burger-builder/README.md

 ﻿Hello;

- my name is sayed Elbieh
+ my name is Sayed Elbieh i am a free lance devoloper with the python#django and react.js and this is my first project.

 this is my firtst React-redux-project is called Burger builder . the backend data base is created by google-firebase feel free to git clone.